21 good reasons to visit Tbilisi in winter, plus my advice for travelling to Georgia in the colder months.

-Winter weather in Tbilisi is fairly mild compared to other cities in Europe.
-The coldest month is January, when the mercury dips to an average daytime temperature of 7 degrees Celsius (45 Fahrenheit).
-Nights are chilly, with temperatures falling below 0 Celsius (32 Fahrenheit).
-In December and February, temperatures hover around 8 degrees Celsius (46 Fahrenheit) during the day.
+Winter weather in Tbilisi is fairly mild compared to some other cities in Europe.
+The coldest month is January, when the mercury dips to an average daytime temperature of 7°C (45°F).
+Nights are chilly, with temperatures falling below freezing (32°F).
+In December and February, temperatures hover around 8-10°C (46-50°F) during the day.

 Speaking of blue skies – December and January are the driest months of the year in Tbilisi, so it’s unlikely that rain will interfere with your plans.
 It’s usually very pleasant to be out and about in the Botanical Garden or one of the city’s parks on a bright winter’s afternoon.

-The downside is that the air often becomes thick and stagnant.
-Tbilisi does have quite a serious air quality problem and has been named among the worst cities in Europe for pollution.
+Tbilisi doesn’t get particularly grey or gloomy, but the air does become thick and stagnant by February.
+Tbilisi has quite a serious air quality problem and has been named among the worst cities in Europe for pollution.
 The main culprit is nitrogen dioxide from exhaust fumes, which reaches critical levels in several districts.